Georgia has a lot to offer, so we share tips for planning a trip to Georgia including Georgia entry requirements & places to visit in Georgia.

 From Azerbaijan, you can catch a train across the two official borders; one close to Tbilisi and the other in the Kakheti region.

 From Armenia, you can travel across the there borders available and travelling from Turkey is stress-free and a great option for those wanting to see the coastal area.

 Once you are in Georgia, there are plenty of options for travelling around.

 Train travel around Georgia is slow, with most trains being old with no AC.
-Instead do using the trains, we recommend taking the buses (located known as marshrutka) or, if you are travelling between Tbilisi and Batumi, then flying is a good option or the there is a modern train between these two cities too.
+Instead, do use the trains, we recommend taking the buses (located known as marshrutka) or, if you are travelling between Tbilisi and Batumi, then flying is a good option or, there is a modern train between these two cities too.

 Car rental is another great way to travel around Georgia, especially if you wish to visit the countryside.
 However, make sure you have an international driving permit as this is required to rent a vehicle.

 The first thing you will want to do in Georgia is head to the capital; Tbilisi.
 Head to the Old Town to see the ancient churches and monuments then take a cable car up the dramatic hillside for amazing views.
 Tbilisi is also home to some great thermal springs and some of the best restaurants in Georgia.